The invisible tax on every manual task

 There is more to explore

-For a broader look at how automation fits into your overall workflow, explore our guide on task management techniques.
-If you want to understand the cognitive science behind why interruptions are so costly, our piece on cognitive load from task switching goes deeper.
-And if you’re considering delegating tasks that can’t be automated, see our guide on how to delegate tasks effectively.
+For a broader look at how automation fits into your overall system, start with our complete guide to task management techniques.
+If you want the cognitive science behind why interruptions are so costly, our piece on cognitive load from task switching goes deeper.
+And if you are looking for a hands-on method to cut repetitive work, our guide to task batching strategies pairs naturally with an automation workflow.

 Related articles in this guide